 Fully committed to prevent corruptions

-In addition, in regards to facilitation payments in countries other than Japan, analysis is made on areas and businesses with high risk of facilitation payments.
+In addition, in regards to facilitation payments in countries other than Japan, the Z Holdings Group analyzes the areas and businesses with high risk of facilitation payments.
 These analyses are used to raise the awareness of local employees on the prohibition of such payments and to select business partners.
 More specifically, expense application and record taking of accounting evidence are thoroughly enforced.
 Administrative procedures with the authorities are made online without the help of mediators.
 Periodic audits are carried out to supervise compliance on these matters.

-In fiscal 2018, Yahoo Japan Corporation received no legal actions regarding corruption, bribery and the like.
+In fiscal 2020, the Z Holdings Group received no legal actions regarding corruption, bribery and the like.

 Policies to prevent money laundering and financing of terrorism, and our commitment

 The Z Holdings Group, based on its Basic Policy on Anti-Money Laundering and Anti-Terrorist Financing, will not be involved in transactions related to the proceeds derived from illegal acts, transactions that fund terrorists, and transactions with counterparties with whom transaction is prohibited by the government of each country, etc.

 To this end, the Z Holdings Group has built systems to manage customer identification and reporting of suspicious transactions based on the Act on Prevention of Transfer of Criminal Proceeds, and endeavors to prevent abuse of financial services in organizational crimes.
 Moreover, for Group companies to which the Act on Prevention of Transfer of Criminal Proceeds apply (PayPay Bank, PayPay, YJ Card, LINE Pay, LINE Securities, etc.), we are strengthening our efforts to prevent money laundering and terrorist financing based on the measures required by laws, regulations and guidelines.